dutertetimes/dutertetimes.github.io/_info_person/Rafael Vitriolo Mariano.md

     link: http://www.dar.gov.ph/secretary-rafael-mariano/142-news-about-the-secretary/2163-recommended-by-no-more-farm-evictions-mariano
 ---

-Rafael Vitriolo Mariano or more commonly known as "Ka Paeng" to militants and progressives was born October 24, 1956 in Barangay San Andres I, Quezon, Nueva Ecija.
+Rafael Vitriolo Mariano commonly known as "Ka Paeng" to militants and progressives was born October 24, 1956 in Barangay San Andres I, Quezon, Nueva Ecija.
 He has a Bachelor of Science degree in Agriculture from Liwag Colleges (1976 - 1977) and Agriculture Cooperatives at the Wesleyan University both in Cabanatuan City, Nueva Ecija, Philippines.

 Rafael "Ka Paeng" Mariano is a founding member and former chair of the Kilusang Magbubukid ng Pilipinas (KMP).
 He was also President of Anakpawis party-list and chair of Bagong Alyansang Makabayan (Bayan).